moniozd/MergeConflicts/README.md

 # This is my change - Anders

-##This is a merge conflict exercise
+##This is a merge conflict exercise -Monika